Who wants to be a millionaire?

 Step #2 – Track

-Once you have set your overarching goal and broken it down into daily objectives, the next step is to track your progress.
+Once you have set your overarching goal and broken it down into daily objectives, the next step in this money-making strategy is to track your progress.
 “I’m an avid tracker,” Pat said.
 “I’ve tracked everything for years.
 Every successful person I talk to tracks like crazy.
 People that tend to not get very far don’t track at all.”

 Pat lives by the following truism: “If you track, you succeed.
 If you don’t track, you fail.”